ducquy2200/Automation_Wizards/README.md

 An introduction to Bots and Automation.

-Offered during Fall 2020 of UW Coffee N' Code.
+Offered during Fall 2020 of UW Coffee N' Code

 ## Overview